 Oversized bath sets — unless she specifically talks about baths and self-care.
 Generic bath bombs and fizzing sets tend to sit under the sink.

 Gift cards to shops she doesn't use — a gift card to a shop you choose for your own reasons is barely a gift.
-If you're going to give a gift card, give it to the specific platform or brand she actually uses.

 What do teenage girls actually want as gifts?
 Things that are specific to them — gifts that show you know who she is, not just that she's a teenager.
 Quality items in areas she cares about, experiences she's mentioned, or personalised gifts that treat her as an individual.